Efficient comparison of independence structures of log-linear models: Approach for an efficient comparison

 \section{Approach for an efficient comparison}

 This section presents an efficient alternative to the brute-force algorithm for computing the fully-contextualized confusion matrix of Eqs.~\ref{eq:TPdepmodel} - \ref{eq:TNdepmodel}.
 The approach is presented in three parts.
-First, in Section~\ref{sec:setform}, we re-arrange the confusion matrix into a simpler form.
-Then, in Section \ref{sec:preliminaries}, we present some preliminary definitions and concepts, to then conclude with Section \ref{sec:theorem1}, which presents the approach through ~\autoref{T:method}.
+First, in Section~\ref{sec:setform}, we re-arrange the confusion matrix into a simpler form based on sets of contexts.
+Then, in Section \ref{sec:preliminaries}, we present some preliminary definitions and concepts that will allow us to operate with these sets.
+We conclude with Section \ref{sec:theorem1}, which relies on all of these foundations to achieve an efficient method for computing the confusion matrix.